Vietnam War-era “Huey” helicopter lands in York County

 At 18, Nordstrom enlisted to join the military.

-He spent a year in flight school, a challenge in itself, before heading oversees.
+He spent a year in flight school, a challenge in itself before heading overseas.
 Nordstrom spent a year flying combat missions in Vietnam.
 He said he was, “Scared all the time.”

 “People are shooting at you,” he said.